LaMitaOne/r3d-delphi/README.md

 # r3d-delphi
-This is a very early, experimental Delphi port (Win64) of the R3D 3D-Engine wrapper for Raylib and the Kraft Physics Engine.
+This is Delphi port (Win64) of the R3D 3D-Engine wrapper for Raylib and the Kraft Physics Engine.

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/LaMitaOne/r3d-delphi)

 <img width="627" height="471" alt="Unbenannt" src="https://github.com/user-attachments/assets/208a58c2-a3cc-4b49-bcf7-bb7b438dbab6" />

 ⚠️ **DISCLAIMER:** This is an early alpha/0.1 version.
 Many features are untested, and things might break or crash.
 I ported the core unit to Delphi and stripped FPC directives so we can start experimenting with 3D and physics directly in VCL.
+So far dont saw any problems in joltphysics4delphi project with it.

 ## 🛠️ Current State
 - The core R3D and Kraft units compile in Delphi (Win64).